Phantom474747777/scraper-g1000/README.md

 Shows total leads, breakdown by zip code.

 ### [3] List Available Categories
-Quick reference of all available business categories.
+Quick reference of YOUR custom categories for the current profile.

 ### [4] Exit
 Closes the program.